CN-UPB/Pishahang/docs/developers/developing.rst

 -----------------------------

 If you use Visual Studio Code, here's the basic setup:
-Within the root of the Pishahang repository, create a folder ``.vscode`` and add a ``settings.json`` with the following contents (if the file already exists, just add the properties to it):
+Within each python project that you open (the folder that contains the respective ``pyproject.toml`` file), create a ``.vscode`` directory and add a ``settings.json`` with the following contents (if the file already exists, just add the properties to it):

 .. code-block:: json

     {
+      "python.pythonPath": ".venv/bin/python",
+      "python.testing.unittestEnabled": false,
+      "python.testing.nosetestsEnabled": false,
+      "python.testing.pytestEnabled": true,
+      "python.linting.pylintEnabled": false,
       "python.linting.flake8Enabled": true,
-      "python.linting.pylintEnabled": false,
-      "python.formatting.provider": "black"
+      "python.linting.enabled": true,
+      "python.sortImports.args": ["-rc"],
+      "[python]": {
+        "editor.codeActionsOnSave": {
+          "source.organizeImports": true
         }

-Once you open Visual Studio Code in the root directory of the python project you want to edit, you can press `F1`, run "Python: Select Interpreter", and select the virtual environment created by Poetry (``./.venv/bin/python``).

-Alternatively, if you did not yet run ``poetry install``, you can do it now and Visual Studio Code will ask you something like "We noticed a new virtual environment has been created.
-Do you want to select it for the workspace folder?", which you can accept then.
+      }
+    }

 Copyright Notice
 ================